Kamwe language: People

 In the Kamwe culture, caste system does exist as the Kamwe race is broadly classified into 'Melie and Ka-Ligyi'.

 The founder of Michika (Mwe-ci-ka) was said to be one Kwada Kwakaa, a prince from Kuli in Nkafamiya on the hills of Michika.
 Kwada Kwakaa was said to be a warrior hunter who could hunt lions and leopards just by himself.
 When his father, who was the King in Nkafamiya, got to know that Kwada was 'kwa' 'kaa', he mandated Kwada to be the ruler in the present day Michika.

 What is unique about the Kamwe people's culture is the way the name their children according to the child's birth from the mother.
 A first-born male child is named Tizhe, a first-born female child Kuve.
 The first ten children in Kamwe culture are named as follows:- First male child is Tizhe, the female child is Kuve.
 The second male child is Zira, the female is Masi.
 The third male child is Tumba, the female is Kwarramba, the fourth male child is Vandi, the female is Kwanye.
 The fifth child is Kwaji whether male or female.
 The sixth child is Tari for male and Kwata for female.
 The seventh child is sini for male and Kwasini for female.
 The eight child is Kwada for both male and Female.
 The ninth child is Drambi for both the male and female.
 The tenth child is called Kwatri for both the male and female child.
 Subsequently, any other child will have a suffix "hale" attached to the name signifying that the child was born in old age of the mother.
 Example is Kuve-hale or Zira-hale as the case may be.

 Twins or multiple births are celebrated in Kamwe culture.
 Twins have special names depending on the gender and who is delivered first.

-First male twin is called Thakma, the second male twin is Pembi.
+The first male twin is called Thakma, the second male twin is Pembi.